 My interest in birth started sometime in middle school, during various hour-long sessions pouring over health books at friend’s houses.
 I became a doula in 2004, after watching the documentary Born in the USA and deciding that birth activism was my passion.
-I’ve worked as a reproductive justice organizer with the National Latina Institute for Reproductive Health, a case manager for pregnant Latinas and most recently a self-employed writer, consultant and speaker.
+I’ve worked as a reproductive justice organizer with the National Latina Institute for Reproductive Health, a case manager for pregnant Latinas and most recently a self-employed writer, speaker and healer.

 In 2007, I worked with Lauren Mitchell and Mary Mahoney to found the Doula Project, a NYC based organization that provides doula care to folks across the spectrum of pregnancy.
 Mary and Lauren took that project to amazing places after I left in 2008 to move to Washington DC.
 I then had the pleasure of working as an abortion and miscarriage doula with the project for two years while back living in NYC.